jannikmi/timezonefinder/README.md

-This is a fast and lightweight python project to lookup the corresponding timezone for any given lat/lng on earth entirely offline.
+This is a fast and lightweight python project to lookup the corresponding timezone for a given lat/lng on earth entirely offline.

-This project is derived from and has been successfully tested against [pytzwhere](https://pypi.python.org/pypi/tzwhere/2.2) ([github](https://github.com/pegler/pytzwhere)).
+This project is derived from and has been successfully tested against [pytzwhere](https://pypi.python.org/pypi/tzwhere/2.2) ([github](https://github.com/pegler/pytzwhere)), but it aims to provide improved performance and usability.

+Timezones at sea are not yet supported (because somewhat special rules apply there).

 The underlying timezone data is based on work done by [Eric Muller](http://efele.net/maps/tz/world/).